Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Introduction

 \subsection{Proposed Approach and Contributions}

 In this paper, we propose a control method that prevents unmonitored areas to arise in-between FOVs of quadcopters equipped with downward facing cameras while monitoring a mission area.
 First, CBFs preventing the appearance of unmonitored areas in between a team is designed by utilizing a power diagram.
 The power diagram \cite{Aurenhammer1987} is a weighted Voronoi diagram defined by the different radii of FOVs, where the boundaries of the diagram are composed of lines known as the radical axis.
 We leverage this favorable property of the power diagram, compared with the multiplicatively weighted Voronoi partitions in \cite{Mahboubi2014,Mahboubi2017} that generate more complicated Voronoi cells composed of Appollonian circles, to analyze its feasibility and develop distributed algorithm.
 Furthermore, we provide the coverage control law that intends to monitor important regions while preventing too much overlap between the fields of view of quadcopters.
+The presented coverage controller is synthesized with the aforementioned CBFs to achieve the maximum visual monitoring quality while preventing the unmonitored areas in-between a team.

 The contributions of this paper are as follows. \begin{itemize} \item[(a)] We develop a distributed algorithm preventing an unmonitored area in between a team of quadcopters based on CBFs.
 For this goal, the appearance of unsurveilled areas is encoded by the vertices of a power diagram.
 Because the derived constraints contain a Boolean logic, we leverage a nonsmooth control barrier function (NCBF) \cite{Glotfelter18} to synthesize the controller that prevents an unmonitored area.
 We then formulate an algorithm that allows the jumps in the value of NCBF caused by the changes in the Delaunay graph induced by the power diagram. \item[(b)] We verify the feasibility of the proposed CBF-based methods.
 The existence of a control input that satisfies the constraints is closely related to how the CBF evolves together with the system dynamics.
 For example, in \cite{Notomista18,Nishimoto22}, feasibility was established by showing that the gradient of the CBF does not vanish.
 In our case, this computation is not feasible and instead, we rely on the special structure of the power diagram to derive a simplified form of the designed CBFs' derivatives.
 Then, we show that the set yielding the derivatives of CBF zero vectors can be neglected in practice.
 This result guarantees that the proposed CBF-based controller can generically generate the control input to prevent an unmonitored area in between a team during monitoring mission. \item[(c)] The coverage control law in our conference paper \cite{Funada19} is combined with the above CBF-based methods to showcase its utility.
 This visual coverage control serves two purposes: (i) improving the performance of the monitoring, considering the spatial sensing quality of cameras as in \cite{Arslan2018}, and (ii) reducing the overlap between FOVs of the quadcopters to cover a large-scale area by a team. \item[(d)] The practical usefulness of the proposed monitoring strategy is demonstrated by simulations and experiments. \end{itemize}